uditshinghal/Bike-Sharing-Assignment/README.md

 - This project was inspired by...Upgrad

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by @uditshinghal - feel free to contact me!

 <!-- Optional -->